Label: BRUKINSA- zanubrutinib capsule

 - Cough includes cough and productive cough.

-Table 8 summarizes selected laboratory abnormalities.
+Table 8 summarizes select laboratory abnormalities.

-Table 8: Select Laboratory Abnormalities (≥ 20%) That Worsened from Baseline in Patients with MZL Laboratory Abnormality* BRUKINSA All Grades (%) Grade 3 or 4 (%) - *
+Table 8: Select Laboratory Abnormalities (≥20%) that Worsened from Baseline in Patients with MZL Laboratory Abnormality* BRUKINSA All Grades (%) Grade 3 or 4 (%) - *

 - The denominator used to calculate the rate varied from 87 to 88 based on the number of patients with a baseline value and at least one post-treatment value.